-“Eww, I don’t eat beans,” popping the tiny red fruit in her mouth.
+“Eww, I don’t eat beans.’
+She popped the tiny red fruit in her mouth.
 “Mmm…” Her tongue flicked across lips, bending towards the knee-high bush.
 “Gotta pick some for Dad, he loves ’em with his dinner.”

 “What is it?”
-He stepped closer, loosening the top button of his dampening long sleeved shirt.
-Sniffed at the humid blanketing air as thunder rolled threatening another tropical deluge.
+He stepped closer, loosening the top button of his dampening shirt.
+Sniffed at the humid air as thunder rolled, threatening another tropical deluge.

 “Strawberries grow on the ground, not bushes.
-And some of these are green as capsicum,” rolling up his long-sleeved shirt to his elbows.
+And some of these are green as capsicum,” he said rolling up his long-sleeved shirt to his elbows.

 “Duh, I just said they were Bush Strawberries.”
 Eyes rolled, popping another red morsel into her mouth, the green twig rolled across her lips.
-“In a coupla weeks these bushes ‘ll be littered in ripe fruit and Dad ‘n’ I’ll pick ‘em to make sauce.”
+“In a coupla weeks these bushes will be littered in ripe fruit and Dad ‘n I’ll pick ‘em to make a sauce.”

-“Mum dries them and adds it to her chocolate cake mixes.
+“Mum adds it to her chocolate cake mixes.
 Shh, that’s her secret ingredient.
 Mostly they’re used for dad’s favourite sauce he uses on everythin’.
-Mum makes a wicked jam too.
 You can eat anything, right?
 You’re tough, right?”

-“Yeah,” hiking up the sweaty band of his jeans, jutting out his chin.
+“Yeah,” he said, hiking up the sweaty band of his jeans, jutting out his chin.
 “I’m no girl.”

-His fingers picked up what was tinier than his smallest chewed fingernail.
+His fingers picked up the fruit that was tinier than his smallest chewed fingernail.
 “Does it have seeds?”

-“Yep, just like regular strawberry seeds get stuck between your teeth.
+“Yep, just like regular strawberry seeds, gettin’ stuck between your teeth.
 Don’t eat the stem.”
-Popping the fruit into her mouth using her teeth to hold it in place and reefed the green stem as if a bottled cork.
-Chewed, swallowed, and waited, with eyes shining and lips twisting sideways.
+Popping the fruit into her mouth, she used her teeth to hold it in place and reefed the green stem as if a bottled cork.
+Chewed, swallowed, with eyes shining and lips twisting sideways.

-He copied her act, teethed the red pod and plucked the stem free.
+He copied teething the red pod and plucked the stem free.
 Crunched down as juice escaped, chewing thoughtfully and swallowed.
-“Not that sweet,” licking his lips.
+“Not that sweet,” he mumbled, licking his lips.

 “What’s so funny?”

 “Hooooooottt.
 Hot.
 Hot.
 Hot.
 Water.
 Water.
 Water.”
 Fire.
-Pure pepper fire burned his tongue, sweating profusely, searching for the closest fire hydrant.
-Instead, the bird bath, and ran to shove his entire burning mouth under water.
+A pure peppered fire burned his tongue.
+Sweating profusely, he searched for water.
+Spotting the bird bath, he ran and shoved his entire burning mouth under water.

 “Chillies.”
-Lifting his flushed sodden face and swollen shining lips from the birdbath’s bowl.
+He lifted his flushed face and swollen shiny lips from the birdbath’s bowl.
 “You said they were bush strawberries.”
-Teeth scraping his swelling tongue of fire, fanning himself with water, saturating his shirt.
+Teeth scraped his swelling tongue of fire, fanning himself with water, saturating his shirt.

 “It’s what Dad calls ‘em.
-But, they’re also known as ‘Bird’s Eye’ chillies.
+But they’re also known as ‘Bird’s Eye’ chillies.
 Don’t worry, ya get used to ‘em.
 Mum used to make me eat them for swearing, now she has to use soap.”
-Eyes widened, flashing her teeth in a wide smile, “wanna try the dragon fruit next?
+Eyes widened, flashing her teeth in a wide smile, she asked, “wanna try the dragon fruit next?
 It’ll help with the burn.
 Trust me.”